-- Texas is a Sinkhole State and has the 26th worst per Taxpayer Burden
+- Texas has the 26th worst Taxpayer Burden of all 50 states

 For a comprehensive look into the state's financial position, read the Texas Financial State of the State

 Truth in Accounting’s methodology is unique, analyzing all state assets and liabilities, including unreported pension and retirement health liabilities.